kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 started and stopped while using `Pod` mode.
 Since `Pod` mode is planned for phase 2 we haven't considered a mitigation for this case.

+#### Container Images with High IDs

+There are container images designed to run with high user and group IDs.
+It's possible that the IDs range assigned to the pod is not big enough to accomodate these IDs, in this case they will be mapped to the `nobody` user in the host.

+It's not a big problem in the `Cluster` case, the users have to be sure that they provide a range accomodating these IDs.
+It's more difficult to handle in the `Pod` case as the logic to allocate the ranges for each pod has to take this information in consideration.
+It's likely that this requires some changes to the CRI and kubelet so the runtimes can inform the kubelet what are the IDs present on a specific container image.

 ## Implementation Phases

 The implemenation of this KEP in a single phase is complicated as there are many